Fixed allele

-Process of allele fixation
+While there are many possibilities for how a fixed allele can develop, often multiple factors come into play simultaneously and guide the process, consequently determining the end result.

-Fixation is the process through which an allele becomes a fixed allele within a population.
-There are many ways for an allele to become fixed, but most often it is through the action of multiple processes working together.
 The two key driving forces behind fixation are natural selection and genetic drift.
-Natural selection was postulated by Darwin and encompasses many processes that lead to the differential survival of organisms due to genetic or phenotypic differences.
+Natural selection was postulated by Charles Darwin and encompasses many processes that lead to the differential survival of organisms due to genetic or phenotypic differences.
 Genetic drift is the process by which allele frequencies fluctuate within populations.
-Natural selection and genetic drift propel evolution forward, and through evolution alleles can become fixed.
+Natural selection and genetic drift propel evolution forward, and through evolution, alleles can become fixed.

-The natural selection processes such as sexual, convergent, divergent or stabilizing selection pave the way for allele fixation.
-One way some of these natural selection processes cause fixation is through one specific genotype or phenotype being favored, which leads to the convergence of the variability until one allele become fixed.
+Processes of natural selection such as sexual, convergent, divergent, or stabilizing selection pave the way for allele fixation.
+One way some of these natural selection processes cause fixation is through one specific genotype or phenotype being favored, which leads to the convergence of the variability until one allele becomes fixed.
 Natural selection can work the other way, where two alleles become fixed through two specific genotypes or phenotypes being favored, leading to divergence within the population until the populations become so separate that they are now two species each with their own fixed allele.

 Selective pressures can favor certain genotypes or phenotypes.
 A commonly known example of this is the process of antibiotic resistance within bacterial populations.
 As antibiotics are used to kill bacteria, a small number of them with favorable mutations can survive and repopulate in an environment that is now free of competition.
 The allele for antibiotic resistance then becomes a fixed allele within the surviving and future populations.
 This is an example of the bottleneck effect.
 A bottleneck occurs when a population is put under strong selective pressure, and only certain individuals survive.
-These surviving individuals have a decreased number of alleles present within their population than were present in the initial population, however these remaining alleles are the only ones left in future populations assuming no mutation or migration.
-This bottleneck effect can also be seen in natural disaster, as shown in the rabbit example above.
+These surviving individuals have a decreased number of alleles present within their population than were present in the initial population, however, these remaining alleles are the only ones left in future populations assuming no mutation or migration.
+This bottleneck effect can also be seen in natural disasters, as shown in the rabbit example above.